Krakus vodka — frequently asked questions

 Last updated

-Krakus vodka is produced in Schaumburg, Illinois.
+Krakus vodka is produced in Poland.
 Krakus vodka is bottled at 80-89 proof (40-44.5% ABV).
-The brand is registered to a facility in Schaumburg, Illinois.
+The US importer of record is based in Schaumburg, Illinois.
 Labels are filed at 80-89 proof (40-44.5% ABV).
 All facts in this summary come from the TTB Public COLA Registry.

 At a glance